 This Court is by now well aware of the extraordinary events leading up to these expedited proceedings.

-For Petitioner here, when he rec ceived one of the following form letters from Senior Deputy Attorney General Danie el J. Dye regarding the 40 th Statewide Investigating Grand Jury, Report No. 1: You have been named in a grand jury report.
-Please find enclosed the portion of the report which I have been authorized to release to you by the Supervising Judge of the 40 th Statewide Investigating Grand Jury pursuant to 42 Pa.C.S. § 4552(e).
+You have been named in a grand jury report.
+Please find enclosed the portion of the report which I have been authorized to release to you by the Supervising Judge of the 40th Statewide Investigating Grand Jury pursuant to 42 Pa.C.S. § 4552(e).
 You will also find the Court's order providing thirty (30) days to respond from today's date.
 Please be advised any response may be made public.

-Attacl hed to the letter from Mr. Dye was the following Order and Notice entered by 41 TT and a Managara A. IZ. and a HII.
-Company laborated as the Honorable Norman A. Krumenacker, III, Supervising Judge: AND NOW, this 2nd day of May 2018, pursuant to 42 Pa.C.S. §
+Attached to the letter from Mr. Dye was the following Order and Notice entered by the Honorable Norman A. Krumenacker, III, Supervising Judge: